ViliLipo/jaffa-content-manager-swalab2020/README.md

 the content manager, needs to get validation from the moderation manager to proceed with the transaction.
 Only the moderation manager knows if a user has permissions to post to certain topic threads.

+### Challenges

+Challenges I have faced during the project have mostly revolved around making the Saga-pattern apparent from the source code alone.
+At the moment there is a clear code-model gap that is born from my compliance to the usual way of organizing Express.js back-end.
+The inter service communication is just "tacked" on without much fines.
+Also there is a challenges with usability as how to inform a user if their transaction fails.